Ville383/MIDI_Language_modeling/README.md

 1. preprocess the MIDI data and train a tokenizer with BPE
 2. pre-train a model from scratch.
-3. Use supervised fine-tuning (SFT) to train the model to a specific task. (piano accompaniment)
+3. Use supervised fine-tuning (SFT) to train the model to a specific task. (piano accompaniment -> melody accompaniment pairs)

 - Use any existing MIDI dataset(s) to train a model.
 Modify the tokenizer settings to meet your needs.
 Currently TSD tokenizer is used.